-VIEW LOG?
+VIEW LOG ?

 Use this function to review events in your system at your command center.
 Reviewing past events may help you identify problems.
 Viewing events does not require any additional equipment since the information is displayed at your command center.
-The most recent 500 events are stored in the panel's memory in order of occurrence and tagged with the date and time.
+Events are stored in the panel's memory in order of occurrence and tagged with the date and time.

-See the Log Event Definitions section for more information regarding logged events.
+See the Log Event Definitions section on page 21 for more information regarding logged events.